HOLISTICALLY DOING, LEARNING AND TEACHING

 Carbon Management, Sustained Ecosystem Regeneration, Climate-Adapted Land Management, Food Security and the Worldwide Importance of the Small Farm Sector

 The Wild Farmlands Foundation and the Agroecology Education Preserve

 The 2012 USDA Census of Agriculture reported more than 25 million acres of farmland and 77,857 farms in the state of California.
 63,000 of the 78,000 farms reported were small and mid-sized farms of less than 180 acres.
 In the 1997 Census, there were 71,000 such farms.
-This represents an average loss of more than 533 farms per year, a loss of about 8,000 farms over 15 years.
+This represents an average loss of more than 533 farms per year, a loss of about 8,000 farms over the 15 year period.

-To see small, independently owned farms and ranches thrive and increase in numbers worldwide.
+"To see small, independently owned farms & ranches and their ecosystems thrive and increase in numbers worldwide.
 To see more young people become lifestyle farmers and ranchers, and earn a good living doing it."

 The goal of sustainable agriculture, including organic farming, is to eliminate synthetics, chemical fertilizers, pesticides and herbicides and "sustaining" the existing condition of the land while providing better quality food.
 While this is good, it is not ambitious enough.

 The applied principles of permaculture design and practices effectively "regenerate" farm and ranch lands to the point that they have the stability and resiliency of natural systems.
 Regenerative, resilient agriculture couples an ecosystems naturally self-renewing capacity with the production of food.